vega/vega-tutorials/tutorials/airports/Tutorial.md

   "url": "data/flights-airport.csv",
   "format": {"type": "csv", "parse": "auto"}, "transform": [
+    { "type": "filter", "test": "hover && hover.iata == datum.origin" },
     {
       "type": "lookup", "on": "airports", "onKey": "iata",
       "keys": ["origin", "destination"], "as": ["_source", "_target"]
     },
     { "type": "filter", "test": "datum._source && datum._target" },
-    { "type": "linkpath", "shape": "line" },
+    { "type": "linkpath", "shape": "line" }
-    { "type": "filter", "test": "hover && hover.iata == datum.origin" }
   ]
 }
 ```

 We already have a `hover` signal set up to track the data associated with the currently selected airport.
-We just need to add a `filter` transform to our `routes` data: the `filter` keeps only those routes whose `origin` matches the selected airport.
+We just need to add a `filter` transform to our `routes` data: the new `filter` at the beginning of the transform list keeps only those routes whose `origin` matches the selected airport.
 In addition, we increase the path `strokeOpacity` to `0.35` to be a bit more opaque.

 ```!vega
 {